Cast: Carla Gugino, Patrick Wilson, Jackie Earle Haley, Jeffrey Dean Morgan, Malin Akerman

 I’ve never read the graphic novels so this review is based on that fact.
 I know a lot of people who have read them and are big fans felt that this Watchmen film didn’t do justice to the novels.

-As a non reader, I found this film quite enjoyable for the most part and loved the style of the film.
+As a non-reader, I found this film quite enjoyable for the most part and loved the style of the film.

 I was a big fan of ‘300’ which is also directed by Zack Snyder and from the trailers thought this film was going to be full of action and loads of fights, but that wasn’t to be the case.

-There are fights in the film and they are really cool, but I didn’t find the lack of action to be a hindrance of the film, but gave it a new direction in the way Superhero films are on the big screen.
+There are fights in the film and they are really cool, but I didn’t find the lack of action to be a hindrance of the film but gave it a new direction in the way Superhero films are on the big screen.

 The storyline is about how the Watchmen have been outlawed by President Nixon in 1985 America, and they’re starting to be killed off, with America on the verge of nuclear war with Russia, the Watchmen finally have had enough of being in hiding, and try and solve who is behind the murders.

 The film swaps between past and present which helps you to understand the nature of the characters and where they’ve been, what they’ve done and why things are the way they are.
 There’s nothing in Watchmen that really goes over the top (apart from a few ‘smoochy’ scenes) which I think helps in creating a liking for the characters.
-Even when finding out about ‘The Comedians’ background, you can’t help but have a small liking for the guy, whose a ‘bad’ hero.
+Even when finding out about ‘The Comedians’ background, you can’t help but have a small liking for the guy, who’s a ‘bad’ hero.

 Out of all the Watchmen, I liked Rorschach’s character the best.
 Mostly because he had the best lines, best fights and he never faltered in the way he saw things.
 He seemed to be the truest hero of the bunch and probably the toughest.